-12.6 Fouling the Goalkeeper

-The referee shall eject without previous caution any player who, with obvious intent, violently fouls the goalkeeper who is in possession of the ball in the goalkeeper's penalty area.
+- 12.6.5 Fouling the Goalkeeper, Goalkeeper Fouls.
+The referee shall eject without previous caution any player who, with obvious intent, violently fouls the goalkeeper who is in possession of the ball in the goalkeeper's penalty area. - A.R.
+12.6.5.a.
+When can the goalkeeper be legally charged?
+RULING: When the ball is not in the goalkeeper's possession; that is, being dribbled with his or her feet, but within playing distance of the goalkeeper.